 Scholarly Commons Citation

 Barnett, Randy E., "Justice Kennedy's Libertarian Revolution: Lawrence v.
 Texas" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 838.
+838.